 Fixing lost gum between teeth is very difficult.
 When the dentist tries to fix it with crowns or veneers, porcelain ledges are often created.
 These ledges catch your floss which make it difficult to keep the gums healthy.
 Special attention was directed to the shape of the veneer porcelain between the teeth to close the dark spaces between the teeth while not making ledges.

 One smile imperfection that we come across frequently is the occurrence of triangular spaces between teeth.
 So how do you fill these black triangles or the missing gum between teeth?
-Triangular dark open spaces between teeth are caused by gum recession, periodontal disease, or abusive dentistry.
+Triangular dark open spaces between teeth are usually caused by gum recession, periodontal disease, or abusive dentistry.
 Black triangles between teeth are common problems that are difficult to correct with dental treatment.
 Some people are genetically prone to these unattractive triangular openings which normally are filled with gum tissue.
 Natural teeth come in all different shapes.
 The root of a tooth is normally narrower than the crown.
 When the root is more narrow then there is more space between the roots of neighboring teeth.
 This space tends to be triangularly shaped.

-Normally there is gum tissue that grows in these spaces between teeth called the gum papillae.
-The papillae is supported and shaped by the teeth.
+Normally there is gum tissue that grows in these spaces between teeth called the gum papilla.
+The papilla is supported and shaped by the teeth.
 When your teeth are straight and aligned the gum line is shaped in a symmetrical scallop pattern.
 The larger the triangular space the more likely it is to loose gum from these spaces.

 Filling the triangular spaces between teeth is difficult

 Replacing lost gum between teeth is difficult.
 Missing gum between teeth is close to impossible to restore with surgery.
 Dermal fillers and tissue grafts will not work.
 The task of filling the triangular spaces between teeth can be addressed by the cosmetic dentist with specially designed veneers or crowns.
 The design must also be altered to mask these black spaces.
 There are specific preparation designs that can help minimize post-operative disappointments.